 Beginning in fiscal 2009, the Company's U.K. subsidiary entered into an agreement with an unrelated financial institution to sell, without recourse or continuing involvement, certain of its European-based accounts receivable balances from one client to such third party financial institution.
-During the course of the fiscal year ended March 31, 2017, \$22,741 of receivables were sold under the terms of the financing agreement.
-Fees paid pursuant to this agreement were immaterial during the fiscal year ended March 31, 2017.
-No amounts were due as of March 31, 2017, but the Company may elect to use this program again in future periods.
+During the course of the fiscal year ended March 31, 2018, \$25,704 of receivables were sold under the terms of the financing agreement.
+Fees paid pursuant to this agreement were immaterial during the fiscal year ended March 31, 2018, but the Company may elect to use this program again in future periods.
 However, the Company cannot provide any assurances that this or any other financing facilities will be available or utilized in the future.